 Guided by national principles and objectives of a reformed FNCFS Program, the regional organizations would work with First Nations on local execution.
-The regional organizations would have three activity areas: 1) funding; 2) convening; 3) capacity building, including technical child and family services support.
+The regional organizations would have three activity areas: 1) funding; 2) convening; 3) capacity building, including technical CFS support (see Figure 36).
 As funders of FNCFS, regional organizations would work with First Nations not affiliated to an FNCFS agency and their leadership to determine regionally relevant funding allocation models or approaches.
 Funding allocation by the regional organizations could be through a regional funding approach, an application basis, a per capita allocation, or some combination of thereof.